windicss/docs/features/attributify.md

 :warning: Attributify is not available with [svelte-windicss-preprocess](https://github.com/windicss/svelte-windicss-preprocess).

-With this feature, you can write windi classes in html attributes.
+With this feature, you can write windi classes in HTML attributes.

 > Regarding the issue of css size, the css size may be slightly increased, but under gzip compression, the impact is minimal.